ahmadnassri/action-dependabot-auto-merge/README.md

     # - "all"
     # To allow prereleases, the corresponding prepatch, preminor and premajor types are also supported
 - match:
-    dependency_type: "production"
+    dependency_type: production
     update_type: "security:minor" # includes patch updates!
 - match:
-    dependency_type: "production"
+    dependency_type: production
     update_type: "semver:patch"
 ```

-The syntax is based on https://dependabot.com/docs/config-file/#automerged_updates, but does not support `dependency_name` and `in_range` yet.
+The syntax is based on the [legacy dependaBot v1 config format](https://dependabot.com/docs/config-file/#automerged_updates), but does not support `dependency_name` and `in_range` yet.